-Alternatives include: upland placement or disposal (preceded by treatment if necessary to remediate contaminated material); beach nourishment (depositing sand on or near an eroding beach); habitat restoration (e.g., depositing dredged material in sub-tidal areas to raise elevation and restore or create wetlands); confined aquatic disposal (CAD) cells (depositing contaminated sediment in a pit excavated below the floor of the harbor or navigation channel, and covering with clean sediment); and confined disposal facilities (using dredged material to increase the size of or create islands, e.g., to expand port facilities).
+Alternatives include: upland placement or disposal; beach nourishment (depositing sand on or near an eroding beach); habitat restoration (e.g., depositing dredged material in sub-tidal areas to raise elevation and restore or create wetlands); confined aquatic disposal (CAD) cells (depositing unsuitable dredge material in a pit excavated below the floor of the harbor or navigation channel, and covering with clean material); and confined disposal facilities (using dredged material to increase the size of or create islands, e.g., to expand port facilities).
 Some of these alternatives, including beach nourishment, habitat creation/restoration, and capping (for both upland and aquatic habitat remediation purposes, in certain circumstances) are considered beneficial to the environment (i.e., beneficial uses).
 The following excerpt from the RDT guidance describes this process: